 When everything is urgent, nothing is

-This isn’t only abundance at play, it’s compression.
+The context that helps us interpret the information we are seeing is fading, and we’re left with many fragments of unrelated narratives competing for our attention.
+This isn’t abundance at play, it’s compression.
 All this different information is arriving at your screen with the same weight, urgency, and demand for response.
 When everything looks equally important, importance itself becomes harder to perceive.

-Media shapes what counts as content.
+Feeds shape what counts as content.
 What fits into the format will survive, and what doesn’t will fade.
 And feeds encourage brevity, immediacy, and constant updates.
 So, ideas that require duration or deep thought struggle to compete with the fragments made to grab your attention instantly.
 Over time, the content begins to bend toward what the format is rewarding.
 Depth loses its place in the shallows of the feed.

 We find truth in what relentlessly surfaces and relevance in what’s highly engaging.
 The feed doesn’t just surface information; over time, you learn to think in its shape.

+Algorithms learn by optimising towards programmed outcomes, and adjusting themselves in ways that even their creators do not fully understand.
+Which means over time, the logic responsible for what we see slowly disappears from view.
 At first, feeds can feel unpredictable, even chaotic, because the algorithm is testing different content to see what holds your attention.
 As patterns begin to emerge, the repetition replaces the discovery, and the environment begins to narrow around what content works.
 That’s when the same themes keep appearing, and you start to build narratives around them.
-They begin to feel important, even if they are just what holds your attention at that time.
-Coincidence starts to resemble coherence.

 One response has been to place a personal algorithm over existing ones, so that it can summarize feeds or further customize them for you.
 This sounds promising, but adding another opaque system over an already opaque one doesn’t restore meaning.
 It risks compounding the same problems, resulting in more abstraction, more mediation, more distance between the person and the world they are trying to understand.